genomic-medicine-sweden/jasen/docs/source/usage.md

 ## Adapter and quality trimming (Illumina)

 There is an option to use [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) to trim adapters and low-quality bases from Illumina reads as a preprocessing step.
-This is off by default.
+This feature is turned off by default.

 Activate Trimmomatic by setting `use_trimmomatic` to `true` in the config (Illumina platform only).
-Customise the trimming steps via `trimmomatic_args` (default: `LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15 MINLEN:36`); for adapter trimming append an `ILLUMINACLIP:<adapter.fa>:2:30:10` step to the args.
+Customise the trimming steps via `trimmomatic_args` (default: `LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15 MINLEN:36`); for adapter trimming, append an `ILLUMINACLIP:<adapter.fa>:2:30:10` step to the args.

 # Output